opentoonz/opentoonz_docs/source/creating_movements.rst

     4. Select the drawing where you want to paste the new vector.

-    5. Paste the copied/cut motion path that automatically becomes a vector.
+    5. Paste the copied/cut motion path that will automatically become a vector.

 .. tip:: **To remove a motion path from the stage:**